Cole-Monnahan-NOAA/adnuts/README.md

 # adnuts
 The aim of 'adnuts' is to provide advanced MCMC sampling for 'ADMB' and 'TMB' models.
 It  mimics 'Stan' in functionality and feel, specifically providing no-U-turn (NUTS) sampling with adaptive mass matrix and parallel execution.

+The R package 'tmbstan' (available on CRAN) has largely replaced the TMB capabilities since original development.
+As such, adnuts is primiarly used for ADMB models.
+See the following paper for an introduction to the package capabilities, and contrast with tmbstan:

+Monnahan CC, Kristensen K (2018) No-U-turn sampling for fast Bayesian inference in ADMB and TMB: Introducing the adnuts and tmbstan R packages.
+PLoS ONE 13(5): e0197954. https://doi.org/10.1371/journal.pone.0197954

 ## Usage
 The 'sample_admb' and 'sample_tmb' functions draw posterior samples using an MCMC algorithm (NUTS by default).
 The returned fitted object contains samples and other information.
 The function 'extract_samples' can be used to get posterior samples (post warmup and thinning) into a data frame for inference, while 'launch_shinyadmb' can be used for interactive diagnostics based on 'ShinyStan'.